-Manning and Spurrier enter College Football Hall of Fame
+Manning, Spurrier enter College Football Hall of Fame

 Also to be inducted in December at the National Football Foundation banquet are:

-— Notre Dame linebacker Bob Crable (1978-81)
+—Notre Dame linebacker Bob Crable (1978-81)

-— Michigan State wide receiver Kirk Gibson (1975-78)
+—Michigan State wide receiver Kirk Gibson (1975-78)

-— Texas offensive tackle Bob McKay (1968-69)
+—Texas offensive tackle Bob McKay (1968-69)

-— Texas A&M linebacker Dat Nguyen (1995-98)
+—Texas A&M linebacker Dat Nguyen (1995-98)

-— Georgia Southern running back Adrian Peterson (1998-2001)
+—Georgia Southern running back Adrian Peterson (1998-2001)

-— Boston College nose guard Mike Ruth (1982-85)
+—Boston College nose guard Mike Ruth (1982-85)

-— New Mexico defensive back Brian Urlacher (1996-99)
+—New Mexico defensive back Brian Urlacher (1996-99)

-— Mount Union coach Larry Keheres, who won 93 percent of his games and 11 Division III national championships from 1986-2012.
+—Mount Union coach Larry Kehres, who won 93 percent of his games and 11 Division III national championships from 1986-2012.

 Leinart won the Heisman in 2004 and led Southern California to two national championships and a BCS national title game.